How to get from Barcelona Airport to City Center & back – A Local’s Guide

 Where can I buy the Barcelona Card?

 The easiest way to get the Barcelona Card is to purchase it online here before you arrive in the city.
 Note, however, that you must exchange the voucher at the airport (at the tourism information) or in one of the specified travel agencies before use to receive the actual Barcelona Card.
-If you like to use it for transport from the airport to the city, you should exchange them at the El Prat Tourist Information Office in Terminal 1 or 2.
+If you like to use it for transport from the airport to the city, you should exchange it at the El Prat Tourist Information Office in Terminal 1 or 2.

 When is the Barcelona Card worth it?